arlotfi79/DataStructures/README.md

 # Data Structure
-This project was designed by [**Dr. Hossein Esfandiari**](https://sites.google.com/view/hossein-esfandiari) for the Data Structure course (Spring 2021).
+This project was designed by [**Dr. Hossein Esfandiari**](https://sites.google.com/view/hossein-esfandiari) for the Data Structures course (Spring 2021).

 ## Description
 The goal of this project is to develop a system that maintains and processes patients’